-It is one of the Singaporean government’s objectives to attract talent to live and work in the country.
-The government’s intention is for foreigners to make Singapore their home by becoming permanent residents.
+It is one of the Singaporean government’s objectives to attract talent to the country for residence and work.
+The government’s intention is for foreign nationals to make Singapore their home by becoming permanent residents.

-There are defined categories of foreigners who are eligible to apply for permanent residence.
+There are defined categories of foreign nationals who are eligible to apply for permanent residence.
 These include:

-- Investors and Entrepreneurs under the Global Investor Program (GIP)
+- Investors and entrepreneurs under the Global Investor Program

-Foreigners interested in working and living in Singapore may apply for in-principle approval for a residence permit by submitting an application before they enter Singapore, provided they satisfy the specific criteria.
-The advantage of obtaining permanent residence status is that the person is entitled to live and work in Singapore for at least five years.
+Foreign nationals who are interested in working and living in Singapore may apply for in-principle approval for a residence permit by submitting an application before they enter Singapore, provided that they satisfy the specific criteria.
+The advantage of obtaining permanent residence status is that the individual is entitled to live and work in Singapore for at least five years.

-A person holding an Employment Pass in Singapore may submit an application for permanent residence to the Immigration & Checkpoints Authority (ICA) after two years of employment and residence within Singapore.
-This is a very popular route for professional and highly skilled individuals, as no substantial investment is required to obtain these passes.
-Once permanent residence is obtained, the applicant no longer requires an Employment Pass, thereby giving the applicant more flexibility in his/her employment options.
+An individual who holds an employment pass in Singapore may submit an application for permanent residence to the Immigration and Checkpoints Authority after two years of employment and residence in Singapore.
+This option is a very popular route for professional and highly skilled individuals, as no substantial investment is required to obtain these passes.
+Once permanent residence is obtained, the applicant no longer requires an employment pass, thereby giving them more flexibility in their employment options.